Privacy Policy

 YOUR RIGHTS

-Your rights regarding PHI are explained below.
-To exercise these rights, please submit a written request to the Practice at the address noted below.
+You have the following rights regarding your health information.
+To exercise any of these rights, please submit a written request to the Practice at the address noted below.

 To inspect and copy PHI.